Pet Compounding

-As always, we're available in the lab Monday through Friday, 9am to 5pm.
-Or you can email me anytime at brandon.ladage@belewdrugs.com.
-We’d love to hear from you!
+As always, I’m available in the lab Monday through Friday, 9 AM to 5 PM.
+Or feel free to email me anytime at brandon.ladage@belewdrugs.com.
+I’d love to hear from you—whether you have questions or just want to show off your own four-legged family member.

 Until next time,